University of Delaware: Colleges and schools

-Divisions and institutes

-Institute of Energy Conversion
+Institutes

-The Institute of Energy Conversion (IEC) at the University of Delaware is the oldest solar energy research institute in the world.
+The Institute of Energy Conversion at the University of Delaware is the oldest solar energy research institute in the world.
 It was established by Karl Boer in 1972 to pioneer research on thin film solar cells and today is one of the only laboratories in the world with expertise in Si, CdTe, and CuInSe2 based solar cells.
 This included the development of one of the first solar powered homes, a structure still utilized by the university's student-run ambulance service, the University of Delaware Emergency Care Unit.
 Recently the IEC was the number one recipient of the DOE Sunshot Initiative and was awarded 5 grants totaling $9.1 million to research next generation solar cells to reduce the cost of solar cells by 75% by the end of the decade.

-Disaster Research Center

-The Disaster Research Center, or DRC, was the first social science research center in the world devoted to the study of disasters.
-It was established at Ohio State University in 1963 and moved to the University of Delaware in 1985.
-The center conducts field and survey research on group, organizational and community preparation for, response to, and recovery from natural and technological disasters and other community-wide crises.
-DRC researchers have carried out systematic studies on a broad range of disaster types, including hurricanes, floods, earthquakes, tornadoes, hazardous chemical incidents, and plane crashes.
-DRC has also done research on civil disturbances and riots, including the 1992 Los Angeles unrest.
-Staff have conducted nearly 700 field studies since the center's inception, traveling to communities throughout the United States and internationally, including Mexico, Canada, Japan, Italy, and Turkey.
-Core faculty members are from the Department of Sociology and Criminal Justice, the Department of Civil and Environmental Engineering, and the School of Public Policy and Administration.
-The staff also includes postdoctoral fellows, graduate students, undergraduates and research support personnel.